codeunion/text-analysis/README.md

 2. `sample_data` is a directory containing sample text files for our text analysis program to analyze
 3. `examples/args.rb` is a Ruby program demonstrating how command-line arguments work
 4. `examples/file_read.rb` is a Ruby program demonstrating how reading from a file in Ruby works

+## Note!

+The `textalyze.rb` file that comes with this repository is filled with comments designed to help you get started.
+You should feel free to delete them in order to make the program easier to read.